umasuryateja/leetcode-practice-/README.md

 * SQL Queries
 * Interview Coding Patterns.

-More solutions and topics will be added regularly as I continue my learning journey.
+More solutions and topics will be added regularly as I continue my learning journey

 **Author:** Uma Surya Teja